zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 Changes
 -------

+2.3.3

+- Fix and optimize various impact relationship calculations.
+(ZPS-5664, ZPS-5711, ZPS-5792, ZPS-5806)
+- Fix "NotFound" modeling exception for snapshots of thin pools.
+(ZPS-5816)

 2.3.2

 - Guard against out of date sudoers configuration in service monitoring.
 (ZPS-4334)
 - Allow filesystem modeling and monitoring to work with or without sudo access.
 (ZPS-4340)
-- Fix LVM monitoring when */sbin not in user's path.
+- Fix LVM monitoring when \*/sbin not in user's path.
 (ZPS-4349)
 - Fix undocumented sudo usage of "systemctl status".
 (ZPS-4121)
 - Update reduced recommended sudoers configuration.
 (ZPS-4121)
 - Tested with Zenoss Cloud and Zenoss Resource Manager 6.3.0, 6.2.1, and 5.3.3.